Eva Simone Hayward

-Eva Simone Hayward is a writer and a transdisciplinary faculty member of the Department of Gender Studies at the Utrecht University.
-Her work develops new ground, examining the role of visual representation in scientific knowledge, with particular attention to animal studies, psychoanalysis, aesthetic philosophy, and sexuality studies.
+Eva Simone Hayward is a writer, a Fulbright Scholar (Austria) and a transdisciplinary faculty member of the Department of Gender Studies at the Utrecht University.
+Her work develops new ground, examining the role of visual representation in scientific knowledge, with particular attention to animal studies, psychoanalysis, ecology, aesthetic philosophy, and sexuality studies.

 Education and career

 Hayward's research interests include aesthetics, environmental and science studies, and sexuality studies.